wouterw2w/hg-workbench-open/README.md

 ## Usage

-Right click in a file that you want to open in TortoiseHg Workbench, the repository that the file falls under will be opened.
+Right click on a file or folder in the `tree-view` that you want to open in TortoiseHg Workbench, the repository that the falls under will be opened.

 ## Notes